 - Identify career professionals who are knowledgeable about your targeted field, career or organization.
 Develop a list of specific people you can contact for informational interviews.
 Ask everyone you know if they have contacts in your desired career field.
-For example, you could ask: Career Services staff, other university staff, faculty, alumni, employers at job and career fairs, friends and family members, and attend professional association meetings to get ideas.
+For example, you could ask: Career and Internship Services staff, other university staff, faculty, alumni, employers at job and career fairs, friends and family members, and attend professional association meetings to get ideas.
 Use professional social networking sites such as LinkedIn to expand your list of contacts.

 - Ask permission to use the names of your resource people when contacting others.
 Use the name only if permission is granted.